In this post I show you how to can spaghetti sauce. All those tomatoes ripen at once and this is one way to preserve your harvest.

 - While spaghetti sauce is cooking, fill water bath with water about 1/2 full.
 Bring to a boil.

 - Fill a small pot with water and heat over medium heat.
 Place lids and rings in this pot.
 You don't want to boil these because the lids are now bpa free and will break down if boiled.
 You won't get a good seal if they have broken down.
 I heat them until the water is steaming and then turn it to low.

 - Add 2 Tbsp lemon juice to each quart jar (1 Tbsp for pint jars).
 Fill with spaghetti sauce leaving 1/4" head room.
 Wipe rim and place lid and ring on.
 This does not need to be tight.
 Hand tightening is enough.
 Place in water bath pot.
 Repeat until you have filled all the jars.

 - Water in water bath should be 1 - 2 inches above the jar tops.
 If it is not, add more water.
 Bring water bath back to a boil and allow to process for 45 minutes.

 - Remove jars using a jar lifter and place on a towel on the counter or table.
-Allow to sit for at least 12 hours.
+I have had issues with the jars leaving marks on my table.
+So I put a towel down, then a board, then another towel Allow to sit for at least 12 hours.
 Do not check the lids for sealing until the jars have cooled completely.
 Touching the top could artificially seal it and cause problems later.
 Jars often pop when sealing, but not always.